sindresorhus/compressed-extensions/readme.md

 ## Related

-- [is-compressed](https://github.com/sindresorhus/is-compressed) - Check if a filepath is a compressed file
+- [is-compressed](https://github.com/sindresorhus/is-compressed) - Check if a file path is a compressed file

 ## License